salesforcecli/plugin-auth/messages/web.login.md

 # error.headlessWebAuth

-"<%= config.bin %> <%= command.id %>" not supported when authorizing to a headless environment.
+"org login web" is not supported when authorizing to a headless environment.
 Use another OAuth flow (e.g., JWT Bearer Flow).

 # invalidClientId